 - Screw the Money, I Have Rules!: They don't like money and try to charge as low as they can for their fantastic beauty products, which is the root of their financial difficulties.

-- Thousand Yard Stare: This is Flax Seed's default expression, since he's always stoned out of his head.
+- Thousand-Yard Stare: This is Flax Seed's default expression, since he's always stoned out of his mind.

 - Trademark Favorite Food: Tempeh.
 Soy.
 The guy will give you 8 hours of the entire history of soy without you even asking.

 Debut: Micro Series #4: Fluttershy